How Much Does a Growth Marketing Strategist Cost in 2026?

 How much does it cost to hire a growth marketing strategist?

 The average US Growth Marketing Manager salary is $128,000 per year, with total compensation (including benefits, equity, and overhead) ranging from $96,000 to $175,000 for mid-to-senior roles.
 Freelance growth marketing consultants charge $100-300 per hour depending on experience and specialization.
 Growth marketing agencies typically charge $5,000-20,000 per month.
-Through EverestX, you can hire a dedicated growth marketing strategist for $2,000-2,500 per month — dramatically lower because our talent operates from global markets while delivering the same strategic caliber.
+Through EverestX, you can hire a dedicated growth marketing strategist at $10–$12/hr full-time (~$1,700–$2,100/mo) or $14–$16/hr part-time (~$1,200–$1,400/mo) — dramatically lower because our talent operates from global markets while delivering the same strategic caliber.
+The rate within each band varies by experience and skills, and there are no upfront, hiring, or platform fees.

 Why is there such a wide range in growth marketing pricing?